Sensing Theorems for Unsupervised Learning in Linear Inverse Problems: Experiments

 \subsubsection{$\group$-Invariant MNIST}

-Lastly, we consider the problem of learning a $\group$-invariant version of the MNIST dataset from compressed measurements using deep convolutional neural networks.
+Lastly, we consider the problem of learning a $\group$-invariant version of the MNIST dataset from incomplete measurements using deep convolutional neural networks.
 In this setting, the goal is to learn the reconstruction function $x_i=f(y_i)$ where $f$ is a trainable network.
 In order to learn from measurement data alone, we leverage the equivariant imaging approach of~\Cref{subsec: learning to invert}.
-This technique has been very successfully applied to large scale CT and MRI imaging problems~\cite{chen2021equivariant,chen2021robust}.
+This technique has been very successfully applied to large scale CT and MRI imaging problems~\citep{chen2021equivariant,chen2021robust}.
 Here we demonstrate on a simple example that it also respects the measurement bounds presented in this paper.
-As in~\cite{chen2021equivariant,chen2021robust}, we compare 4 learning algorithms: \begin{itemize} \item \textbf{Pseudo-inverse}: Reconstruction by applying the pseudo-inverse to the observed measurements $y_i=A^{\dagger}x_i$ (baseline of no learning). \item \textbf{Supervised}: Standard training using ground truth pairs $(x_i,y_i)$. \item \textbf{Unsupervised equivariant}: Training from only compressed measurements $y_i$.
-In order to enforce $\group$-invariance of the reconstructed signal set, we use the equivariant training loss of~\Cref{eq:equiv imaging}. \item \textbf{Unsupervised}: Training from only compressed measurements $y_i$ without enforcing $\group$-invariance of the reconstructed signal set. \end{itemize} In order to generate a $\group$-invariant dataset, we augment the standard MNIST dataset by applying the transformations associated with the group action.
-In all cases, we use a single forward operator $A$ with iid Gaussian entries, and the U-Net network of~\cite{chen2021equivariant}.
+As in~\citep{chen2021equivariant,chen2021robust}, we compare 4 learning algorithms: \begin{itemize} \item \textbf{Pseudo-inverse}: Reconstruction by applying the pseudo-inverse to the observed measurements $y_i=A^{\dagger}x_i$ (baseline of no learning). \item \textbf{Supervised}: Standard training using ground truth pairs $\{(x_i,y_i)\}_{i=1}^{N}$. \item \textbf{Unsupervised}: Training from incomplete measurements $\{y_i\}_{i=1}^{N}$ alone without enforcing $\group$-invariance of the reconstructed signal set. \item \textbf{Unsupervised equivariant}: Training from incomplete measurements $\{y_i\}_{i=1}^{N}$ alone.
+In order to enforce $\group$-invariance of the reconstructed signal set, we use the equivariant training loss of~\Cref{eq:equiv imaging}. \end{itemize} In order to generate a $\group$-invariant dataset, we augment the standard MNIST dataset by applying the transformations associated with the group action.
+In all cases, we use a single forward operator $A$ with iid Gaussian entries, and the U-Net network of~\citep{chen2021equivariant}.